hsf-training/hsf-training-cicd/README.md

 ## Citation

-To cite this lesson, please consult with [CITATION](CITATION.cff)
+To cite this lesson, please consult with [CITATION.cff](CITATION.cff)

 ## Open Educational Resources (OER) on Zenodo

 This lesson is included in the [HEP Software Foundation Training Material](https://zenodo.org/communities/hsf-training/records) and in the [ETH Domain Open Educational Resources for Research Data Management](https://zenodo.org/communities/eth-domain-oer-rdm/records) communities on Zenodo.

 The materials developed here are published under open licenses (CC BY 4.0) and can be freely reused and adapted for teaching and training initiatives worldwide.

-See the Zenodo record [here](https://doi.org/10.5281/zenodo.22016961).

 [lesson-example]: https://carpentries.github.io/lesson-example
 [pre-commit]: https://pre-commit.com/